SECRET-GUEST/autoclicker/README.md

 ## Usage / features :

-### 🎌 All apps :

-:checkered_flag: Zoom : You can use ctrl + /- or scroll to zoom the whole app
+- `Zoom` : You can use ctrl + /- or scroll to zoom the whole app

-:checkered_flag: Windows : to find other features
+- `Windows` : to find other features